 - query-time tokenizer declared by token_filter OPTION directive

-Token filters processing tokens after base tokenizer processed text at field or query and made tokens from it.
-In the text processing pipeline, the token filters will run after the base tokenizer processing occurs (which process the text from field or query and create tokens out of them).
+In the text processing pipeline, the token filters will run after the base tokenizer processing occurs (which processes the text from field or query and creates tokens out of them).

 Index-time tokenizer gets created by indexer on indexing source data into index or by RT index on processing